 Mount Everest Base Camp Hike 2019: 12 Days, 130km, 5,380m (Complete Guide)

-Mount Everest base camp hike in 12 days?
+Mount Everest base camp trek in 12 days?
 Challenge accepted!

-Since we went to Nepal for the first time, Jeff, our friend Jess and I always dreamed of going back and doing the famous Mount Everest base camp hike.
-We decided to do it at the end of Jeff and I’s 6 months around the world travels, to finish on the best note possible!
+Since we went to Nepal for the first time, we’ve always dreamed of going back and completing the famous Mount Everest base camp trek.
+We finally decided to do it at the end of our 6 month trip around the world, to finish on the best note possible!

-The three of us did this trek on our own, with decent physical condition and it was our decision to go without porters or guides, after a lot of research and preparation of our itinerary.
-It’s very important to be prepared and informed, and we do recommend a guide if you are going in the busy season (February through May).
+We did this trek on our own, with decent physical condition and it was our choice to go without porters or guides, after a lot of research and preparation of our itinerary.
+It’s very important to be prepared and informed, and we do recommend a guide if you are going in the busy season (February through May), however we opted to do it solo.
 We went in late November-beginning of December, so we didn’t need to book any lodges ahead, and the trails were almost empty - however, it was cold!

 Prepping in Kathmandu